grpc/proposal/A43-sdk-authorization.md

     const char* authz_policy, grpc_status_code* code, const char** error_details);

 /**
- * Creates a grpc_authorization_policy_provider using SDK authorization policy
+ * Creates a grpc_authorization_policy_provider using gRPC authorization policy
  * from filesystem.
- * - authz_policy_path is the file path of SDK authorization policy.
+ * - authz_policy_path is the file path of gRPC authorization policy.
  * - refresh_interval_sec is the refreshing interval that we will check the
  *   policy file for updates.
  * - code is the error status code on failure.
 On success, it equals